Annual meeting: July, 2016

 Minimum standards for Cutaneous Allergy Services (2012)

 With the British Associaton of Dermatologists and British Dermatology Nursing Grup we've produced a document to advise on best practice in provison of a service for the investigation of allergic skin disease.
 To view the document click here.
+Currently, Service standards are being developed to provide a means of accrediting services.

 Baseline Series Amended (2011)